Italy With Pleasure

 We also leave the afternoon for you to see Siena independently.
 Most people head to a café for some of Siena’s renowned biscuits such as ricciarelli and cantucci.
 A great idea is to visit one of the historic cafes of the town centre, such as Caffe Poliziano, which started in the 1800s.

-DAY 6 - MONTERIGGIONI
+DAY 6: MONTERIGGIONI

-Today we are heading south, again on the Via Francigena.
+Today we are heading south for the last of our hikes in Tuscany, again on the Via Francigena.
 We leave on foot from our hotel.
-We follow the trail in the afternoon over the gently rolling hills.
+We follow the dirt roads in the afternoon over the gently rolling hills.
 The vineyards we pass through in this part of Tuscany are part of the Chianti wine zone, and they promise us a welcome reward at the end of the day.
 The route we are on was documented by Sigeric, the Archbishop of Canterbury, in the year 990.
-Sigeric was travelling to Rome to meet the pope, and his travels became the Via Francigena.
+Sigeric was travelling to Rome to meet the pope, and his travels became the Via Francigena, today’s marked path.
 We reach our lunch stop, which is a restaurant contained within a 12th century monastery complex, the Monastery of San Salvatore.
 Originally this would house pilgrims en route to Rome, so we dine in a courtyard that has seen many centuries of monks walk its paving stones.
-A short walk after lunch takes us to the town of Monteriggioni.
-The small piazza and old stone buildings are simply charming, this village has a medieval feel.
-We allow time for you enjoy being in Monteriggioni, and to look around the central village.

 WALKING DETAILS: The walk is fully guided.

-Total Distance: 7.5 miles / 12 km
+Total Distance: 5.6 miles / 9 km

 Meals: Breakfast, Lunch

-DAY 7 - DEPARTURE
+DAY 7: DEPARTURE

 We provide transport to Florence so you are ready for your onward travel.

-Tuscany Walking Tour Dates 2025:
+Tuscany Walking Tour Dates 2026:

-Cost and Inclusions
+Tuscany Walking Tour Cost and Inclusions

 TOUR PRICE: €2500

-* Single supplement of €300 for solo travellers
+Single supplement of €300 for solo travellers

-We stay at the Tenuta di Mensanello, a collection of historic stone buildings that developed initially around a chapel in the 11th century, gradually expanding over the centuries.
+We stay at the Tenuta di Mensanello, a collection of stone buildings that developed initially around a chapel in the 11th century, gradually expanding over the centuries.

-Today this is run as a boutique hotel, with the agricultural activities still carrying on too.
 The farm and accommodation are family run.
 They produce a range of crops and olive oil.
-You can enjoy their homegrown food at their excellent restaurant.

 And a glass of Chianti at the end of the day sourced from the vineyard right outside your door is also not to be missed.

-Reviews
+Tour Reviews

 P B Google Reviews Logo